anupamw/MyBriefingsFeedService/HTTPS_SETUP_GUIDE.md

 1. **Your domain** → **Cloudflare** → **Your droplet**
 2. **Cloudflare handles SSL** (visitors see HTTPS)
 3. **Cloudflare communicates with your droplet** (HTTP internally)

+### Getting Started with Cloudflare (No Domain Required Initially)
+Interestingly, Cloudflare can actually solve both problems for you.
+As mentioned in the HTTPS guide, Cloudflare offers **free domain registration** for certain country-code TLDs like .tk, .ml, .ga, .cf, and .gq.
+You can sign up for Cloudflare, register a free domain like "mybriefings.tk" directly through them, and they automatically handle the DNS setup.
+If you prefer a traditional domain (.com, .net), you'd first register it elsewhere, then add it to Cloudflare and change your domain registrar's nameservers to the ones Cloudflare provides (they'll give you specific ones like "nina.ns.cloudflare.com").
+Either way, you then add an A record in Cloudflare's DNS panel pointing to 64.227.134.87 with the "Proxied" option enabled (orange cloud icon).

 ### Setup Steps: